langroid/langroid/docs/index.md

   the LLM so it can fix it!
 - **Agents:** Abstractions that encapsulate LLM conversation state, vector-stores, and tools.
 Agents are the core abstraction in Langroid.
 - **Tasks:** Abstractions to orchestrate multi-agent collaboration.
+Langroid was designed from the start as a multi-agent programming framework.

 Don't worry if some of these terms are not clear to you.